thediyblogger/blog/content/blog/how-to-set-up-a-pinterest-business-account.md

 The main difference between the two types of accounts is that Business Accounts are designed for brands, and gives you a bunch of extra tools like **Pinterest Analytics**, and **Pinterest Ad Tools** that are _extremely valuable_.

+{{<imgproc "/uploads/pinterest-analytics.png" Resize "400x" >}}Pinterest Analytics{{</imgproc>}}

-If you have a website which you are trying to grow, and build your brand, then it's critical you create a business account now.
+If you have a website which you are trying to grow, and build your brand, then it's critical you create a business account.
+The analytics alone makes it worth having, but it also gives your brand a professional look.
+You can claim your website, and apply for rich pins, thus elevating your brand further.

 If you already have followers and a bunch of pins on your individual account, then you can also upgrade that account to a business account.

 Creating a business account is free, and super simple.